chaloxavi/DrinkTime/README.md

 Para utilizar el proyecto es necesario seguir los siguientes pasos:
  -
  -1.
 Clone or download this repository, and in Terminal change directory into the top level of this folder.
+ -2.
+Make sure you have node.js 6 or higher installed.